The 15 Best Ad Campaigns10.11.2017

 3. Old Spice – The Man Your Man Could Smell Like Campaign

 The campaign centers on the eponymous “Man Your Man Could Smell Like” (Old Spice refers to him as “Old Spice Man”) addressing the viewer in confident, rapid-fire monologues, which promote the benefit of using Old Spice products.
-While reciting the monologues, the character progresses through various activities, locations, costumes, and extraordinary situations, all in one uninterrupted take while maintaining constant eye-contact with the camera in a nonchalant demeanor.
+While reciting the monologues, the character progresses through various activities, locations, costumes, and extraordinary situations, all in one uninterrupted take while maintaining constant eye-contact with the camera in a nonchalant demeanour.
 The ad’s instantly quotable dialogue made it a hit with the YouTube generation and out Old Spice back in the limelight.

 2. Budweiser – Whassup Campaign